K-Kelsey/HW3_PasswordGenerator/README.md

 This is my random password generator that I completed for week 3's homework.

-Here is how to navigat it:
+Here is how to navigate it:
 >When the generate button is clicked, you will be prompted with a window asking how many characters you would like in your generated password.
 >Following that prompt will be a series of questions regarding what parameters you would like tied to your generated password.
 >You can confirm these options by either choosing "OK" for "Yes" or you can choose "Cancel" for "No"